-Preced Amount transferred to Unspent Amount spent in the reporting Amount transferred to any fund specified under Schedule VII as per section 135(6), if any.
-SI.
-No .
-Financ Year. ial CSR Account under section 135 (6) (in ₹) Financial Year (in ₹) Name of t Fund he Amount (in ₹) Date of transfer. succeeding financial years. (in ₹) NA (b) I Details of CSR amo ount spent in th e financial y ear for ongoir ng projects of the preceding financial ye ar(s): SI.
+Preceding SI.
+No. Financial Year.
+Amount Amount transferred spent in to Unspent reportin Amount to e under Sch any.
+Amount remaining to be spent in ial CSR Account under section 135 (6) (in ₹) Financial Year (in ₹) Name of t Fund he Amount (in ₹) Date of transfer. succeeding financial years. (in ₹) NA (b) I Details of CSR amo ount spent in th e financial y ear for ongoir ng projects of the preceding financial ye ar(s): SI.
 No Project ID.
 Name of th Project. e Financial Year in which the proje was commence ct duration.
 Total amount allocated for the project (in ₹) Amount spent on the project in the reporting Financial Year (in ₹).
 Cumulative amount spent at the end of reporting Financial Year. (in ₹) Status of the project - Completed /Ongoing.
 NA